Boundaries and the Dissolution of Boundaries

 For all of my adult life, I’ve been fascinated by what it means to represent something visually.
 How does it happen?
 And where on the continuum from photographic representation to total abstraction do I want my work to be sited?
 Though my answers have varied, a constant has been that I want my engagement with materials to be apparent so that the means of creating the illusion of form or space are clear.

 For a long time, my work focused on or relied on the use of line.
 Everyone makes lines.
 Handwriting is lines.
 There is space on either side of a line.
 If you draw an object with a contour line, what you’re doing is approximating the curves and inflections that describe the boundary between the object and the air around it.
 One of the reasons I made so many drawings of flowers is that those boundaries are infinitely rich.

-Though I understand the perceptual basics that enable our brains to see a line drawing as a representation, I remain fascinated by another kind of boundary, too: the one between representational line and calligraphic, gestural, directional line that describes only the motion of my arm, the energy of the piece at that moment.
+Though I understand the perceptual basics that enable our brains to see a lne drawing as a representation, I remain fascinated by another kind of boundary, too: the one between representation and calligraphic, gestural, directional marks that describes only the motion of my arm, the energy of the piece at that moment.
 As my work has loosened and headed more toward abstraction, line has metamorphosed into a more general focus on mark making.
-Though some marks may be lines, they are freed from the need to describe an observed reference and become entities of a somewhat different sort.
-When marks, whether linear or otherwise, move in and out of suggesting intelligible form, the work is most alive for me.
+When marks, whether linear or otherwise, move in and out of suggesting intelligible form, the work comes alive for me.

 Recently, I have been working in part on old drawings or prints, reworking them, transforming them, making them other than they were.
-In those works,such as Refuge, it is the boundaries of time and of my own personal history that blur and intertwine.
+In those works, it is the boundaries of time and of my own personal history that blur and intertwine.